nikgalanop/edsger/src/design-choices.md

 - It calls `llc` and `clang` to convert the produced LLVM IR to assembly or executable form.
 - We use `ar` and `clang` to create the prepackaged static library.

-### Compiler Behaviour And Options
-- The standard usage of the compiler (no flags), reads from an input file `name.eds` and produces three files `name.ll`, `name.s`, `name.out`.
-The first two contain the LLVM IR and the assembly accordingly.
-The `.out` file is the produced executable.
-- There are four options that can be passed to the compiler:
-  1. `-O`: when provided, enables the LLVM IR optimization.
-The optimization process consists of the following passes:
-      `mem2reg`, `Instruction Combining`, `Reassociation`, `CFG Simplification`, `Global Value Numbering (GVN)`, `Aggressive DCE`
-  2. `-i`: when provided, the compiler reads from `stdin` and outputs the produced LLVM IR to `stdout`.
-No input file should be provided.
-No output file is produced.
-  3. `-f`: when provided, the compiler reads from `stdin` and outputs the produced assembly to `stdout`.
-No input file should be provided.
-No output file is produced.
-  4. `-help` / `--help` : when provided, it outputs a list of the available options, the ones that we are describing above.
-- This simple CLI is implemented with the usage of the `Arg` module.

 ### Installation and Usage:
 1. Either install the latest prebuilt binaries from the repository [releases](https://github.com/nikgalanop/edsger/releases).
 2. Or build from source.
 In order to build from source, just execute the Makefile inside `path/to/edsger/src` by writing